fakela/documentation/get-started/what-is-mindee.md

   ]
 }
 [/block]

-### Invoice OCR example
+Let's take a look at this example: **Invoice OCR example**.
 For many accounting use cases such as accounts payable automation, you need to extract key information from invoices such as:
+ - Due date
-> * Total amount
+ - Total amount
-> * Invoice date
+ - Invoice date
-> * Due date
+ - Invoice number
-> * Merchant name
+ - Merchant name
-> * Taxes
+ - Taxes
-> * Invoice number
-> * ...
+ - Total amount

 You can extract those different fields automatically using our [Invoice OCR API](doc:invoice-ocr).

-Each of our off-the-shelf APIs have been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.
-We frequently release off-the-shelf APIs such as our [Receipt OCR API](doc:receipt-ocr) or [Passport OCR API](doc:passport-ocr).
-Feel free to ask us about our roadmap to see what is coming next.
+This API has been trained to provide you with a precise and accurate solution.

 ### Extracting key information from your own document type